 Prof Doug Newton

 After teaching in school, Doug Newton became a Lecturer, Senior Lecturer, Reader and Professor at Newcastle University where he trained teachers, taught higher degree courses and was Director of the Doctorate in Education course, founded the Teaching and Learning journal and established the Collection of Historical Science Textbooks.
 Professor Newton now teaches and researches at Durham University, where he mentors early-career researchers, teaches on higher degree courses, and trains teachers, mainly in Science and Technology Education.
-His research has largely centred on Teaching with Text, Effective Communication, and Teaching for Understanding.
-Current interests are in Creativity in the Classroom, Engagement in Learning, Fostering Productive Thought, and Peer Review.
+His research largely centred on Teaching with Text, Effective Communication, Teaching for Understanding, Creativity in the Classroom, Engagement in Learning, Fostering Productive Thought, and Peer Review.
 He has, however, had a long-standing interest in the interaction of thinking and feeling and how moods and emotions affect purposeful thought.
 While moods and emotions shape the thinking of all of us; for some, this interaction can be the most powerful determinant of academic success (and failure).
 His most recent book, Thinking with Feeling (London, Routledge) has been described as a Copernican change in the way the educational process is conceptualised.
 Professor Newton also has a strong interest in mentoring lecturers in HE and works in various parts of the University promoting and fostering scholarly activity.
 In this capacity, he has contributed to the University's resources for mentor development.
 This mentoring work has been described as a 'model of good practice'.

-His interests are not confined to Education.
+Professor Newton's interests are not confined to Education.
 For example, he has published research in the European Journal of Archaeology on using found coins as indicators of coins in circulation.
 He has also engaged in medical education research (health informatics and diabetes education) and he invented and patented a medical device, the Uflow meter, now produced by MDTi and available worldwide.

 Prizes and awards include The Mark Wright Prize, The Guinness Award for Science Education, and the Esmée Fairbairn Partnership Trust Commendation for Teacher Training.
-Professor Newton is also a Fellow of the Higher Education Academy.
+Professor Newton is also a Senior Fellow of the Higher Education Academy.
 He is a member of the University's Durham Commission reporting on creativity across all subjects, including those in Higher Education.

-Doug would welcome applications from prospective doctorate students on science education; teaching for understanding; creativity and creative thinking; concepts of engagement and emotions and learning.
+Professor Newton has a variety of doctorate students working on areas, such as, science education; teaching for understanding; creativity and creative thinking; engagement in learning and the interaction of emotions and learning.
+Some are listed below.

 - Peer Review